Memgraph Lab user manual

 background.
 This feature automatically turns on when the result nodes have

-Here you can search or view the last 1000 queries, with the information of their last run, runtime and whether they were successful or not.
+Here you can search or view ran queries or applied styles, with the information about the time of the last run, runtime and whether the execution was successful or not.

-From this section you can run them again, copy them into clipboard, and save them to an existing or new collection.
+In the Run History you can run rerun queries in the current or new execution view, copy them into clipboard, and save them to an existing or new collection.

-In the query collections, you can gather your favorite queries so they are always at hand.
+In the Collections section, you can gather your favorite queries so they are always at hand.

 Queries can be added to the collection from the Query Execution and the Latest Queries section.